marcelo-schreiber/scientific-computing/README.md

 ## Introduction

-This repository contains the code for the scientific computing course at the Federal University of Paraná.
+This repository contains the code for the scientific computing course at the Federal University of Paraná (UFPR).
 The course is taught in C and covers the following topics:

 - Floating Point Arithmetic IEEE 754 in Intervals
 - Linear systems